rebeccadavidsson/programmeren-2/problems/adventure-less/adventure.md

 The `data` contains four datafiles with which you can create two versions of adventure:

 - `TinyRooms.txt` is the smallest adventure game, consisting of 4 rooms.
-Useful for testing purposes.
+It's quite useful for testing purposes.
 Here are the contents.
 You can see that the file contains multiple "rooms", with a room id and descriptions.
 Below the line are "connections" that each point to one of the other rooms.
 The game player should be able to enter the names of those connections as commands (like "WEST").

 		1
 		Outside building